 2. Detect the error that occurred during the experimental procedure.

 Was it something that you could prevent?
 Was it due to the equipment?
 Even if an experiment was within limits, you might still account for the deviation from the norm.
-If problems are caused by design, how can the experimental setup be changed?
+If problems are caused by experimental design, how can the experimental setup be changed?

-Undergraduate labs are frequently employed to illustrate significant physical laws like the Müller-Lyer illusion and the voltage law by using devices such as fridges or teething rings.
+Undergraduate labs are frequently employed to illustrate significant physical laws like the Müller-Lyer illusion and the voltage law using devices such as fridges or teething rings.
 These experiments are not only fun to do, but they also help you understand how your world works.

 4. Relate your findings to the aims of your study (s).

-If the results of your experiment are far from what you expected, there could be an error during the experimental procedure or something that you did not do as intended in this study.
+If the results section of your experiment are far from what you expected, there could be an error during the experimental procedure or something that you did not do as intended in this study.

-In some instances, comparing your results with classmates is appropriate not to adjust them but to look for and analyze any disparities between the groups.
+In some instances, comparing your unexpected results with classmates is appropriate not to adjust them but to look for and analyze any disparities between the groups.

 A well-designed experiment can deliver the expected results without any surprises.
 In addition, your study will likely have a better chance of being reproduced by other scientists interested in this topic.